Alliance High School (Kenya)

 The Alliance High School (AHS) is a public national high school for boys located in Kikuyu, Kenya.

-Established on 1 March 1926 by the Alliance of Protestant Churches (the Church of Scotland Mission (later known as the Presbyterian Church of East Africa or PCEA), Church of the province of Kenya (CPK) (later known as the Anglican Church of Kenya), African Inland Church (AIC), the Friends Church (Quakers) and the Methodist Church) the school was later named the Alliance High School.
-It was one of the first schools in Kenya to offer secondary school education to Africans.
 The school is located approximately 22 km from Nairobi's central business district, and a 10-minute walk from its sister school, the Alliance Girls' High School.

 Alliance High School was the highest ranked school in Kenya from 1960 to 1985, and has consistently scored near the top of the national league tables.

 History

+Established on 1 March 1926 by the Alliance of Protestant Churches (the Church of Scotland Mission (later known as the Presbyterian Church of East Africa or PCEA), Church of the province of Kenya (CPK) (later known as the Anglican Church of Kenya), African Inland Church (AIC), the Friends Church (Quakers) and the Methodist Church) the school was later named the Alliance High School.
+It was one of the first schools in Kenya to offer secondary school education to Africans.

 Founding

 In the early days of the colonial era in Kenya, the colonialists believed that Africans should not be allowed an education beyond the basic level as they were only useful as a source of cheap labour, and would thus not benefit from any higher education.
 Missionaries who had been arriving in the country from the beginning of the 20th century strongly opposed this idea.
 They had been trying to set up primary schools to provide basic education to Africans, but faced challenges due to a lack of funding.
 Dr. John Arthur, head of the Kikuyu mission, arranged for a conference with other Protestant missions to address these problems.
 The first meeting took place in 1913 in Kikuyu.
-In 1918, the Alliance of Protestant Missions was formed, comprising the Church of Scotland Mission, the Church of the province of Kenya, the African Inland Mission, the Friends Church (Quakers) and the Methodist ChurchNdunyu, Jason (2025).
-"Alliance High School Fees, KCSE Performance and Contacts".

-Dr. Arthur pushed the British government to open education to Kenyans and all Africans in all colonies.
+In 1918, the Alliance of Protestant Missions was formed, comprising the Church of Scotland Mission, the Church of the province of Kenya, the African Inland Mission, the Friends Church (Quakers) and the Methodist Church Arthur pushed the British government to open education to Kenyans and all Africans in all colonies.
 He believed that Kenyans should be given access to primary, secondary and tertiary level education as a matter of right.
 His efforts led to the Devonshire White Paper of 1923, which gave African colonial subjects the right to quality education.
-Dr. Arthur realised the need to have new institutions set up, establishing a high school for Africans in Kikuyu.
+Arthur realised the need to have new institutions set up, establishing a high school for Africans in Kikuyu.
 The school was established on 1 March 1926 under the auspices of the Alliance of Protestant Missions, as the Alliance High School, with the agreement of the government, opposed to the hegemony of religious education, and wishing for the development of basic vocational education.

 At the very beginning, agriculture plays a large role and each student is responsible for their own garden.
 From its second year, AHS offers more diversified training, as shorthand, typing and carpentry.
 From 1938, the school offers a 4-year general coursus, leading to the Cambridge School Certificate, which allows students to pursue higher education, and Vocational education was abandoned in 1942.